-- 107. Approve the establishment of any nonprofit organization proposed to be created by the Wisconsin Economic Development Corporation [s.
-238.045(2)]. - 108.
-Approve any proposed reallocation of unused early stage business investment tax credits in any calendar year [s.
-238.15(3)(d)1. and 2.]. - 109.
+119. Approve the establishment of any nonprofit organization proposed to be created by the Wisconsin Economic Development Corporation [s.
+238.045(2)].

+- 120. Approve a request from the Wisconsin Economic Development Corporation to certify a non-profit corporation not described under 501(c)(3) of the Internal Revenue Code for a historic rehabilitation tax credit under a 14-day passive review [s.
+238.17(3)(b)]. - 121.
 Approve a plan submitted by the Wisconsin Economic Development Corporation for the allocation of the remaining \$39,000,000 (of \$100,000,000) in development zone tax benefits [s.
-238.303(1)(am)]. - 110.
+238.303(1)(am)]. - 122.
 Approve a written request from the Wisconsin Economic Development Corporation to exceed the total amount of unallocated tax benefits as of March 6, 2009, under the development zones, enterprise development zones, agricultural development zones, airport development zones, and technology zones programs.
 The Committee, following its review, may approve or disapprove an increase in the total tax benefits available to be allocated [s.
-238.303(1)(b)]. - 111.
+238.303(1)(b)]. - 123.
 Approve the three-year continuation of the economic development tax credit program, subsequent to an initial three-year period, under a 14-day passive review process based on the Corporation's determination that the transfer of additional tax benefits will promote significant economic development in this state [s.
-238.3045(4)]. - 112.
+238.3045(4)]. - 124.
+Approve the Wisconsin Economic Development Corporation's request to exceed the annual limit on the business development tax credit (\$22 million) by up to \$10 million if either: (a) the Committee fails to notify the Corporation within 14 working days that a meeting has been scheduled to review the request; or (b) the Co-chairs of the Committee have notified the Corporation that the request is approved [s.
+238.308(4)(c)]. - 125.
 Approve any proposed increases in the number of designated enterprise zones in the state in excess of 98 [s.
-238.397(2)(d)].
+238.397(2)(d)]. - 126.
+Approve, under a 14-day passive review process, any designation of a new enterprise zone [s.
+238.399(3)(am)].